BroadbandForum/usp/specification/messages/index.md

 2. The operations are performed in parallel and independently.
 3. The operations are queued and completed in order.

-**R-OPR.3** - When handling concurrently invoked operations, an Agent MUST NOT cancel an operation already in progress unless explicitly told to do so by a Controller with permission to do so.
+**R-OPR.3** - When handling concurrently invoked operations, an Agent MUST NOT cancel an operation already in progress unless explicitly told to do so by a Controller with permission to do so (i.e., via the `Device.LocalAgent.Request.{i}.Cancel()` operation).

 ### Operate Examples